zeropointnine/hqpwv/readme.md

 # HQPWV

 HQPWV is a local webserver that allows you to remotely control [HQPlayer](https://www.signalyst.com/consumer.html)  from any device on your network using a web browser.

-Requires HQPlayer Desktop 4.
+Requires HQPlayer 4 Desktop.

 For <em>end-user installation instructions</em>, [click here](https://github.com/zeropointnine/hqpwv/blob/master/readme_enduser.md)